 The formal gardens.

-The totally enclosed patio at the front of the cottage (you can just see the play area behind).
+The driveway leading down to the totally enclosed patio at the front of the cottage (you can just see the play area behind).

 A view from Mount Edgcumbe across Plymouth Sound.

 A small beach just before you get to the Cremyll Ferry.

 A view across Plymouth Sound from Mount Edgcumbe Country Park.

 Mount Edgcumbe House.

 Part of the formal garden.

 A blacksmith has a forge in the Barrow Centre.

 An aerial shot of Mount Edgcumbe Country Park.

 A new garden in the making.